Mathewclementina/alx-system_engineering-devops/0x00-shell_basics/README.md

-A magic file school.mgc that can be used with command
+A script that moves all files beginning with an uppercase letter to the directory /tmp/u